devhawala/dodo/readme.md

 `chsDatabaseRoot`
 `allowBlanksInObjectNames`
 `authSkipTimestampChecks`
-these 5 properties define the Clearinghouse service provided by this Dodo instance;
+these 5 properties define the Clearinghouse and Authentication services provided by this Dodo instance;
 see [Clearinghouse configuration](./chs-config-files.md) for details